Peeragogy/Peeragogy.github.io/action.md

 groups of people who arrange their own meetings are often the most productive.

-**Wrap up the project with a critical assessment of progress and directions for future work.
+**Week 4.
+Wrap up the project with a critical assessment of progress and directions for future work.
 Share any changes to this syllabus that you think would be useful for future peeragogues!**